No-one enjoys tenancy inspections.

 The letting agent has to

-- provide reports to both Tenant and Landlord in a non-biased manner
+- provide reports to landlords in a non-biased manner

-- obtain quotes for work; instruct work; pay the contractor; deduct the monies from the Landlord; and make sure that the job has been done to the Tenant’s and Landlord’s satisfaction.
+- obtain estimates for work; instruct work; pay the contractor; deduct the monies from the landlord; and make sure that the job has been done to the tenant’s and landlord’s satisfaction.

 The tenant